felix-seifert/swedish-event-planners/README.md

 done with an annotation over the class name of the view and the menu in [`MainView.java`](https://github.com/felix-seifert/swedish-event-planners/blob/main/src/main/java/com/felixseifert/swedisheventplanners/views/main/MainView.java).

+## Implementation Details

+* The record numbers of every new request has exactly 10 digits and can consist out of numbers and characters.

+## Refactoring

 ## Project structure

 - `MainView.java` in `src/main/java` contains the navigation setup.
 It uses [App Layout](https://vaadin.com/components/vaadin-app-layout).